Starbucks Pro

 The Results:

-Tactile first designed a web-based IoT Dashboard for Starbucks where they could see live equipment data from stores across the country.
-To present how IoT works for shareholders, I wrote and created a video animation highlighting both the dashboard and how IoT integrates into Starbucks ecosystem.
+Tactile created a web-based IoT Dashboard for Starbucks, allowing real-time tracking of equipment data from stores across the country.
+To show shareholders how IoT is integrated at Starbucks, I wrote and made a video animation highlighting the dashboard and its advantages.